Cheat-Sheet for Options Trading

 How much is the Premium?

-- The market defines the premium, not the broker.
+- The market defines the Premium, not the broker.

-- The more the Expiration Date is in the future, the more expensive the Option (time/extrinsic value is higher, hence share price has more time to move).
+- The more the Expiration Date is in the future, the more expensive the Option (time/extrinsic value is higher, hence the share price has more time to move).

 - The Black-Scholes Model estimates a fair value.